junxit/us-congress-bills-114/bill.md

 > To amend the Internal Revenue Code of 1986 to require inclusion of the taxpayer’s social security number to claim the refundable portion of the child tax credit.

 ## § 1.
+Short title

+This Act may be cited as the “Refundable Child Tax Credit Eligibility Verification Reform Act of 2016”.

+## § 2.
 Social security number required to claim the refundable portion of the child tax credit

 - **(a)** *In general* Section 24(d) of the Internal Revenue Code of 1986 is amended by adding at the end the following new paragraph:
   > - **(6)** *Identification requirement*